carlosmariacaraccia/ios-prep/learning-log.md

 Every time we call the copy function then a collection will be re created The copy method lives in the custom data class (In this case the Buffer<Int>
 Then the custom class that triggers the if the object is not know to be uniquely referenced

+## Day 5
+Try not to remember what I have learned in the past to solve these exercises by hard, just read the problem and think it with a solution.
+Practice every single day.
+I should think in a simpler way learning about swift set's methods is also great.
+I need to prep every day and start a new challenge.
+I by myself solved the problem in an easier way, I need to start thinking about overflow issues and other constraints that might affect the viability or performance.
+I also need to stop using ai and autocomplete.